ExcelsiorDesign/comsc110/m06/Readme.txt

     Step 3+4 Swap the largest with the far right of the unsorted.
     Step 5.
 Repeat step 2 - 5, until no more unsorted items.

-The example is sort the smallest one to the left (sorted) region.
+The example is to sort the smallest one to the left (sorted) region.
 Change it to sort the largest one to the sorted (right) region.